Skip to Content

 50 stories | 566 units

 At the time One Wall Street was originally constructed as headquarters for Irving Trust Company, it was the tenth-tallest building in the world.
 It has since been outstripped in terms of height, but its undulating limestone facade and Art Deco style were instrumental in its designation as a New York City Landmark in 2001.
-It is in the midst of a conversion to luxury condos with a 176,000-square-foot amenity suite, but its historic elements have not been scrapped: The White Room, a hall of mother-of-pearl seashells, will be incorporated into the penthouse in the pinnacle of the building, and mosaic-clad Red Room in the base of the building is poised to become one of the city's most dazzling retail settings.
+It is in the midst of a conversion to luxury condos with a 176,000-square-foot amenity suite, but its historic elements have not been scrapped: The White Room, a hall of mother-of-pearl seashells, will be incorporated into the penthouse in the pinnacle of the building, and mosaic-clad Red Room in the base of the building will be incorporated into the first United States outpost of Parisian department store Printemps.

 303 Park Avenue